Pallavi-S-02/Kaggle-Competitions/Advanced House Price Prediction/README.md

 ### Outliers
 2) We have drawn a subplot for "GrLivArea" feature.We can see at the bottom right two with extremely large GrLivArea that are of a low price.
 These values are huge oultliers.
 Therefore, we can safely delete them.
 #### Note :
-Outliers removal is note always safe.
+Outliers removal is not always safe.
 We decided to delete these two as they are very huge and really bad ( extremely large areas for very low prices).

 There are probably others outliers in the training data.
 However, removing all them may affect badly our models if ever there were also outliers in the test data.
 That's why , instead of removing them all, we will just manage to make some of our models robust on them.